Giving teachers back their time

 Teacher dashboard & alerts

-Learning Lens was built to provide teachers a tool that do it all.
+Learning Lens was built to provide teachers a tool that does it all.

 Here's how we brought it to life.